+The attribute, information object action, is the change on the data of an information object resulting because of the operations event.
+The attribute, information object action, is used in the following objects:

+Operations event class record specification

+Operations event definition record specification

+Operations event record

+The operations event record represents the information action applied by the publisher/sender of the information objects included in the operations event exchange.
+The information object action attribute has the following defined values:

+Created Create or add new entries

+Changed Update or edit existing entries

+Deleted Delete/deactivate/remove existing entries

 Operations event definition

 Definition and structure of operations event occurrences shall be shown as an operations event definition.
 The operations event definition of an operations event is identified by the definition ID attribute in the operations event occurrence.
 Those constructing or interpreting an operations event obtain and validate the structure and definition from the operations event definition.
 Figure 19 depicts the relationship of operations event definition with operations events.